we need you in Fiji

 - Returning Ferrys – 10:15am and 4:00pm

-You will generally teach for a few hours each day, and will need to create lesson plans for each of your classes, which you can share and discuss with the local teacher.
+You will generally teach from around 8am to 4pm each day (this can vary), and will need to create lesson plans for each of your classes, which you can share and discuss with the local teacher.

 Generally you will be: